 According to the FDA, the main phthalates used in cosmetics are dibutylphthalate (DBP), dimethylphthalate (DMP), and diethylphthalate (DEP).
 They are used as plasticizers in products such as nail polishes (to reduce cracking by making them less brittle) and hair sprays (to help avoid stiffness by allowing them to form a flexible film on the hair) and as solvents and perfume fixatives in various other products.
-Read more here.
+You can read more here.

 What’s the problem with Phthalates?

-Phthalates are known endocrine disruptors, which means they affect hormones within the body.
+Endocrine disruption Phthalates are known endocrine disruptors, which means they affect hormones within the body.
 Because hormones control so much of our bodies processes, interrupting the natural hormonal balance of the body with endocrine disruptors can have a very dramatic effect on health.